michael-silva/webgl-game-engine-ecs/README.md

 * Do the samples with advanced physics
 * Do the samples with IDE editor
 * Create a pong demo
-* Create a tesk board on github
+* Create a task board on github
 * Write documentation with demos and tutorials
+* Do the unit tests

 ## Tech debits